Arthur-137/Data-Analysis/README.md

 # Data Analytical Projects
 Here you can find my notebooks with non-commercial analytical projects.
 <br>
-A couple of projects are coming soon:)
+Some other projects are coming soon:)